canonical/ubuntu-pro-docs/airgapped-setup.rst

 Customers with a paid subscription to Ubuntu Pro can set up the included services in environments with limited or no connectivity.

-If you need to use the Pro services in an offline environment but do not have a paid subscription, you can purchase in our `online shop <ubuntu.com/pro/subscribe>`_.
+If you need to use the Pro services in an offline environment but do not have a paid subscription, you can purchase a subscription in our `online shop <https://ubuntu.com/pro/subscribe>`_.

 Refer to the following articles from our Knowledge Base for instructions on how to set up Ubuntu Pro in offline environments: